 V.B.6 ILO (1966 CR:V.B.20) Burma - Training in stores operation management Duration: This project was terminated on 31.12.67.
-V.B.7 ILO (1966 CR: V.B.
-22) Cevion - Management development and productivity centre.
+V.B.7 ILO (1966 CR:V.B.22) Ceylon - Management development and productivity centre.
 Colombo The project was approved at the January 1967 session of the UNDP Governing Council with the ILO appointed as Executing Agency.
 The plan of operations will shortly be signed and operations will begin.
-V.B.8 ILO (1966 CR: V.B.
-23) Cyprus - Vocational training and management development V.B.9 ILO (1966 CR:V.B.24) Accra This project was approved at the Jaruary 1967 session of the UNDP Governing Council, and the ILO was appointed as Executing Agency.
-To implement the project the UNDP (Special Fund) will provide the services of experts in the fields of general mana- genent, industrial engineering, management accounting, market- ing and sales, cost and financial accounting and supervisory training for a total of 25 man-years.
+V.B.8 ILO (1966 CR:V.B.23) Cyprus - Vocational training and management development V.B.9 ILO (1966 CR:V.B.24) Chana - Management development and productivity institute.
+Accra This project was approved at the January 1967 session of the UNDP Governing Council, and the ILO was appointed as Executing Agency.
+To implement the project the UNDP (Special Fund) will provide the services of experts in the fields of general mana- gement, industrial engineering, management accounting, market- ing and sales, cost and financial accounting and supervisory training for a total of 25 man-years.
 Total gross project cost : \$805,600.
 Special Fund allocation : \$894,200.
-Government counterpart contribution : \$461,716.
-V.B.10 ILO (1966 CR:V.B.25) Guines - Mational centre for management development training This project was approved at the June 1966 session of the UNDP Governing Council and became operational in August 1967.
-The purpose of the project is to provide Guinea with a per- manent institution - a National Centre - by making efficient technical assistance available to the State and to the various economic sectors both in the field of the organisation and
+Government counterpart contribution: \$461,716.
+V.d.10 ILO Guinea - National centre for management development training